Stop WWF's New Deal for Nature

 Worse still, this very real threat is now being marketed and exploited in order to reboot the global economy.

-Behind the push for a New Deal for Nature—recently rebranded Nature Positive, and also referred to as a Global Deal for Nature or a Global Goal for Nature—lie the world’s most powerful corporations, financial institutions, behavioural change organisations such as Avaaz, and conservation NGOs who partner with the world's largest polluters.
+Behind the call for a New Deal for Nature—recently rebranded Nature Positive, also referred to as a Global Deal for Nature, a Global Goal for Nature, or a Paris Agreement for nature—lie the world’s most powerful capitalist interests, behavioural change organisations such as Avaaz, and big conservation NGOs such as the World Wildlife Fund (WWF), the Wildlife Conservation Society (WCS) and The Nature Conservancy (TNC) who partner with the world's biggest polluters.

 Also behind the global push to "protect and restore nature" is the World Economic Forum, which entered into partnership with the United Nations on June 13, 2019 to achieve the Sustainable Development Goals or Global Goals.